 Secondly, the increasing political importance of language, combined with the increasing cost of employing skilled manpower, was beginning to lead to serious backlogs of texts requiring translation.
 This was particularly true in countries and organisations like Canada and the EEC, where the principle of corporate bi- or multi-lingualism was constitutionally established.
-It is not necessary to enter into detail here on this issue, which is amply illustrated in, for example, CEC (1977) and Snell (1979).
-Suffice it to say that a variant of the TAUM system, TAUM METEO, has been earning its living translating weather reports since 1967 (Chandioux 1976), and that in 1976 the European Commission purchased their first SYSTRAN version for English-French translation.
+It is not necessary to enter into detail here on this issue which is discussed elsewhere in this collection (McNaught, this volume) and amply illustrated in, for example, CEC (1977) and Snell (1979).
+Suffice it to say that a variant of the TAUM system, TAUM METEO, has been earning its living translating weather reports since 1976 (Chandioux 1976), and that in 1976 the European Commission purchased their first SYSTRAN version for English-French translation.
 The most significant development of all, for Europe at least, began in February 1978, when the European Commission assembled together a committee of experts from all the EEC member countries to discuss the design of a common European MT system, which would represent a synthesis of all the advances of the previous three decades and be a true reflection of the current state of the art.
-Eurotra became an official Community project in 1983, and is now entering its second year of development.
-It is expected that the first large prototype Eurotra systems will be completed during 1988.
+The planning of EUROTRA is now in an advanced stage, and it is hoped that implementation can begin during 1980.